Check out the HPD Academic Research and Evaluation calendar for upcoming workshops and events.

-The Center for Teaching and Learning is a resource for improving faculty practices and student learning within the classroom.
+The Center for Teaching and Learning is a resource for improving faculty practices and student learning within the classroom, whether the instruction is face-to-face or online.
 Monthly seminars on a variety of instructional issues are offered free of charge to any interested NSU faculty member.
 Faculty counseling is available as is observation of and feedback on classroom performance.
 The Center for Teaching and Learning also provides rapid e-mail responses to quick questions.

-The center produces and maintains a Faculty Instructional Handbook, which offers a wealth of practical advice on the mechanics of starting a class and improving teaching methods.
+The center produces a handbook that offers a wealth of practical advice on the mechanics of starting a class and improving teaching methods.
 The center’s library of books and videotapes on teaching is available to loan to interested faculty members on a first-come, first-served basis.
 The center hosts an annual new faculty orientation to inform incoming faculty of the services it offers.

 Below are links to seven modules created by the Center for Teaching and Learning and the IZone.
 The modules feature faculty members from the Health Professions Division and the Fischler College of Education.